-Meetings & Conventions

-Delegates are predominantly from within the Portland metro area and Northwest and meetings drawn by convenient, affordable location.
+- Meetings & Conventions Delegates are predominantly from within Metro and Northwest and meetings drawn by convenient, affordable location. - Northwest Getaways From all western states or international.
+Portland metropolitan area is a major draw. - Sports Tournaments Organizers and participants in targeted sports tournaments. - Transit Predominantly I-5 travelers originating from all western states and international source markets.

-Northwest Getaways

-From all western states or international.
-Portland metropolitan area is a major draw.

-Sports Tournaments

-Organizers and participants in targeted sports tournaments.

-Transit

-Predominantly I-5 travelers originating from all western states and international source markets.